buley/personal/src/content/lexicon.md

 - **Autonomy:** The foundational requirement for peak performance.
 Non-negotiable.
 - **Boundaries:** Not walls, but strategic filters.
 Essential systems for protecting energy, focus, and integrity.
 - **Challenge:** The primary catalyst for growth.
 A requirement, not an obstacle.
 - **Clarity:** The highest form of communication.
-The prerequisite for all meaningful action. *The opposite of comfort.*
+The prerequisite for all meaningful action. *The opposite of comfort.* A form of kindness.
 - **Comfort:** A state of stagnation.
 The enemy of progress.
 To be treated with suspicion.
 - **Competence:** The baseline expectation for engagement.
 The price of entry.
 - **Control:** The state of mastering one's internal world (mind, emotions, actions), regardless of external chaos. *The only control that matters.*